 for more information about updating your notifications for Android 5.0.

 For information about creating notifications in Android, see Local Notifications.
-The Compatibility section of this article explains how to create notifications that are downward-compatible with earlier versions of Android.

 The new Android 5.0 Material Theme brings sweeping changes to the look and feel of the Android UI.
 Visual elements now use tactile surfaces that take on the bold graphics, typography, and bright colors of print-based design.
 Examples of Material Theme are depicted in the following screenshots: